Yi-like-E/Seneca-College/README.md

 **BCI433 - IBM Business Computing**

-    business information technology on the IBM midrange family of computers running the IBM i operating system.
+   Business information technology on the IBM midrange family of computers running the IBM i operating system.